Learning is a process that leads to change.

 About me.

 My love for movement began at an early age as I grew up dancing ballet, tap, and jazz in my hometown of New Castle, Virginia.
-I did not discover partner dancing until just after having completed my BS in Psychology at Virginia Tech.
-I was invited to join some friends in a group dance class not knowing that I was getting ready to stumble into one of my life’s greatest passions.
-Stepping onto the floor and being given structured moves to use with a partner, yet with no set order had this wonderful blend of predictability and spontaneity that drew me in.
-It gave me permission to move to the music without feeling like I was under the spotlight.
-I had the structure of the dance and the input of my partner to give my movements purpose.
-From then on I joined every chance I could no matter the style or whether I was leading or following.
+I discovered partner dancing just after completing my BS in Psychology at Virginia Tech.
+I was invited to join some friends in a group dance class, not knowing that I was getting ready to stumble into one of my life’s greatest passions.
+Stepping onto the floor and being given structured moves to use with a partner, yet with no set order, had this wonderful blend of predictability and spontaneity that drew me in.
+It allowed me to move to the music without feeling like I was in the spotlight.
+I had the structure of the dance and my partner’s input to give my movements purpose.
+From then on, I joined every chance I could, no matter the style or whether I was leading or following.

-When I was approached by Linda Stancill, owner of Sapphire Ballroom & Dance Center, in 2006 to train as an instructor I was completely blown away; excited, and nervous at the same time.
-I was trained up, began instructing, and have been continuing to train and teach ever since.
+When I was approached by Linda Stancill, owner of Sapphire Ballroom & Dance Center, in 2006 to train as an instructor, I was completely blown away, excited, and nervous at the same time.
+I was trained up, began instructing, and have continued to train and teach ever since.
 In my 13 years at Sapphire I got to teach individuals and groups as well as plan and host events.
 I held the position of Operations Manager for 7 years and then Co-Director for 5 and a half years.
 In these rolls I got to experience the day to day of running a studio and training other staff in addition to maintaining a full teaching schedule.

 When not dancing, I am with my other great passion, my family.
 I am either helping my husband, Cole, with his livestock grazing operation, Good Ground Grazing, or with our kids Mary and Owen.
 Both include lots of chasing.